Burkhardt/Umoya/docs/sample and training - usecases/remove resource.md

 ## Use Case
 If your UMOYA Tool does not perform as well then you can always raise support ticket or contact us for more help.<br/>
-You installed UMOYA CLI Tool and now you want to uninstall from your system.
+If You still want to uninstall from your system then please follow below step.

 ### Steps
 * Go to command line or terminal and perform below command.